abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 44
 ```
-As a side remark: If you find it very difficult to use **awk** to extract content from the specific fields, there is also a much simpler, however also much less powerful, command **cut**.
+As a side remark: If you find it very difficult to use **awk** to extract content from the specific fields, there is also a much simpler, but also much less powerful, command **cut**.
 For instance:

 ```bash
 $ echo A BBB CC | cut -d " " -f 3
 CC
 ```

-In the above snippet we have defined the field delimiter with flag '-d' to be empty character " " (by default, the field delimiter in **cut** command is TAB), and with the flag '-f' we have specified that we want the content of the 3rd field, which is 'CC' in the example above.
+In the above snippet, we have defined the field delimiter with the flag '-d' to be the empty character " " (by default, the field delimiter in **cut** command is TAB), and with the flag '-f' we have specified that we want the content of the 3rd field, which is 'CC' in the example above.

 The main limitation of **awk**, when used within **Bash** scripts, is that it cannot directly process the values from the **Bash** variables.
-We need to initialize first with additional syntax some internal **awk** variables with the content of **Bash** variables, before we can use them during **awk** execution, which in practice can be a bit, well, awkward...
+We need to initialize first with additional syntax some internal **awk** variables with the content of **Bash** variables before we can use them during **awk** execution, which in practice can be a bit, well, awkward...
 This particular limitation is not present in the command **sed**, which we cover next.

 **sed**